 Compare to nonnatives alfalfa and hairy vetch.
 See page 49.
 Spotted knapweed is widely established in Minnesota.

 Learn to identify it and recognize when something is different.
 Plant: Herbaceous, short-lived perennial living 1-4 years.
 Initial stage is a rosette before the plant produces 1-6 stems ranging from 1-4 feet tall.

-Leaves: Simple, alternate, grayish-green basal rosette leaves up to 6 inches long have deep sinuses.
-Alternate leaves on mature stems vary from smaller, 1-3 inch, versions of the basal leaves to very small linear leaves color (rarely white) and multi-parted texture.
-Below the petals, flowers are held together by bracts that are stiff and tipped with darkened hairs (see image above).
+Leaves: Simple, alternate, gravish-green basal rosette leaves up to 6 inches long have deep sinuses.
+Alternate leaves on mature stems vary from smaller, 1-3 inch, versions of the basal leaves to very small linear leaves near the top.